- Best Jungle Scout Competitors & Alternatives

 Unfortunately, that’s as far as it goes.
 You cannot use it to discover potential products.
 That’s a role that’s better served by Jungle Scout, thanks to its superior features for in-depth product research (product research tool).

 Well, if you actually intend to adopt the 360-degree features, here’s more bad news.
 It just so happens that AMZ tracker doesn’t come cheap.
 After a 7-day free trial, its Basic Plan will cost you $50 per month, while Professional is available for $100 per month.
 Upgrading past this level will push you to the God Mode package for $200 per month, or Legend for $400 per month.

-Although it has only been around for slightly over a year, BigTracker is increasingly growing in popularity among Amazon sellers.
+Although it has only been around for a few years, Bqool is increasingly growing in popularity among Amazon sellers.
 It’s developed to help users with competitor analysis and establishing suitable product niches.
 This has seen it challenge Jungle Scout in sales analysis, product database, and data accuracy.

 And that’s not all.
-It also goes ahead to follow up on product deals, reviews, plus Q&A as additional parameters to facilitate comprehensive competitor analysis, and help you make informed decisions about promising products to sell.
+It also goes ahead to follow up on product deals, reviews, plus Q&A as additional parameters to facilitate comprehensive competitor analysis, and help you make informed decisions about promising products to sell via Amazon FBA.

 Then to top it off, it throws in a specialized calculator that is capable of conducting reverse profit evaluations.

 When it comes to data accuracy, it’s well known that Jungle Scout does its analysis based on stock numbers.
 And the end result is usually accurate on most occasions.